kosperun/djbooking/README.md

 # dj-booking

 A Django backend for a lodging reservation application, inspired by `booking.com`.

-An experiment in using Django with Domain-Driven Design (DDD) principles while incorporating some of the best practices from the [HackSoft Django Styleguide](https://github.com/HackSoftware/Django-Styleguide).
+Incorporates some of the best practices from the [HackSoft Django Styleguide](https://github.com/HackSoftware/Django-Styleguide).

 Tech Stack
 Core Frameworks & Libraries